raspiblitz/raspiblitz/README.md

 * Powersupply >=3A (choose big & stable output)
 * Cheap Casing

-**All together under 150 USD / 130 EUR (depending on country & shop)**
+**All single parts together under 150 USD / 130 EUR  ... depending on country & shop, see shopping lists below.**

-## Amazon Shopping Lists
+### Buy a ready-2-go RaspiBlitz (Germany, EU and International)

+If you like to support the RaspiBlitz project you can order a ready-2-go RaspiBlitz or a Hardwareset for yourself or for your RaspiBlitz workshop from [raspiblitz.com](https://raspiblitz.com)

+**To list your local/national RaspiBlitz shop here or on raspiblitz.com, get in contact: christian@fulmo.org**

+### International Shopping Lists (buy parts & build it yourself)

+The cheapest way is to buy ans assemble the single parts yourself.
 These are the community currated shopping lists based on country:

 * [Germany](shoppinglist_de.md) *(reference shopping list)*
 * [USA](shoppinglist_usa.md)